 Keep in mind that most countries frown upon people working on a tourist visa (i.e., it’s illegal).
 Fortunately, many countries—like Australia, New Zealand, Canada, and more—have special Working Holiday visas that allow you to travel around their country and work along the way.

 One of the most popular English-teaching programs in South Korea is called English Program in Korea (EPIK).
 For more details about how the program works, check out this guide to EPIK Korea.
+If you’re looking for something less formal, you can also get paid to speak English online with language learners.

 Hospitality, teaching English, and pet-walking are just a few of MANY ways to make money while traveling.
 Here’s another 117 travel job ideas.